ternaustralia/TERN-Data-Skills/EcosystemSurveillance_AusPlots/AusPlots_Tutorial/README.md

 ## Understanding and using the ‘ausplotsR’ package and AusPlots data

 The accompanying ‘R’, ‘html’, and 'pdf’ files contain the materials for the tutorial on TERN's Ecosystem Surveillance AusPlots Rangeland data.
+A file containing the jupyter notebook version of the tutorial (i.e. '.ipynb' file) is also included.

 This tutorial explores the use of the R package ‘ausplotsR’ & the ‘ausplots’ data that can be downloaded with this package.
 It covers all *ausplotsR* functions, with examples of manipulation, visualisation, and analysis of AusCover data.

 &nbsp;